 The Local Business Community – Every $1 distributed through the SNAP program has nearly double that economic impact on the local community, transferring the investment to small businesses and food providers.

 Communities Statewide – Food security can have a big impact on the stability of families and communities statewide, impacting health, safety, education, and our local economies.

 Teaming up with DSS

-The Maryland Food Bank is one of the only food banks in the nation that has been authorized by the state’s Department of Social Services to act as a liaison in the SNAP application process.
+The Maryland Food Bank is authorized by the state’s Department of Social Services to act as a liaison in the SNAP application process.
 Designated as authorized representatives for DSS, our outreach workers are able to deliver applications directly to government offices and serve as a point of contact when additional information is needed.
 Additionally, the Maryland Food Bank outreach team has the capacity to oversee a client’s application status — from start to finish — ensuring timely processing.